-To allow the apprentice to apply for professional registration on completion of the apprenticeship, two independent assessors must holistically assess all components of the professional discussion, in-line with the independent assessor requirements set out in this plan.
+Two independent assessors must holistically assess all components of the professional discussion, inline with the independent assessor requirements set out in this plan.
 They will have equal responsibility in grading the assessment.
 The use of two independent assessors will enable the provision of balance to assessment, to bring in greater breadth and depth of technical expertise to questioning and discussion with the apprentice, elucidating more accurate grading decisions.
+The use of two assessors will also allow the apprentice to apply for professional registration on completion of the apprenticeship.

-In the event that the two independent assessors cannot agree on whether to grade the professional discussion with a fail, pass or distinction, the EPAO is required to moderate.
+In the event that the two independent assessors do not agree on whether to grade the professional discussion with a pass, fail or distinction, the EPAO is required to moderate.
 The EPAO will then make the final decision on the grade to award.